M-Power Regularized Least Squares Regression: Problem Overview

 \textbf{M-power RLS regression. } The algorithm we investigate here combines a least squares regression with an RKHS regularization term raised to the power of $m$.
 Formally, we would like to solve the following optimization problem:

 where $m$ is a suitable chosen exponent.
 Note that the classical kernel ridge regression~(KRR) algorithm~\cite{saunders98} is recovered for $m=2$.

-The problem \eqref{eq Start} is well posed for $m>1$.
-Indeed, the function to minimize is strictly convex, coercive and continuous, hence it has a unique minimum.
-For $m=1$ the problem is not strictly convex and the solution is then not necessarily unique, while for $m<1$ the problem is no longer convex, so the function to minimize may not have a global minimum and the existence of a solution is not guaranteed.
+The problem \eqref{eq Start} is well posed for $m>1$ as the function to minimize is strictly convex, coercive and continuous, hence it has a unique minimum.
+For $m<1$ the problem is no longer convex, but results on nonconvex optimization guaranty that under mild assumptions the \mbox{$m$-RLSR} with $m<1$ has a global minimizer, see e.g. \cite[Proposition 2.2]{bredies2009regularization}.

-To solve the problem \eqref{eq Start}, one can perform a gradient descent algorithm to minimize the objective function in the primal, e.g. using a Newton method as in \cite{Chapelle2007}.
-However, because $m \neq 2$, this requires the storage and the inversion of a Hessian of size $O(n^2)$ at each step\footnote{For the particular case of $m=2$, the Hessian does not depend on the function $f$ to minimize and therefore needs to be computed only once, see \cite{Chapelle2007} for more details.} and becomes computationally infeasible.
-In the next section, we introduce a novel fast $m$-power RLS regression algorithm, generalizing the kernel ridge regression algorithm to an arbitrary regularization exponent.

-{In addition, it is crucial to note that even though there is a certain equivalence between the M-RLSR and KRR optimization problems in the case of $m>1$, the underlying algorithms are not equivalent, and thus have not the same theoretical and practical properties.
-Section~\ref{sect versus} is devoted to this purpose.
-This does not occur when $m<1$.
-Indeed, the objective function of the M-RLSR problem defined in~\eqref{eq Start} is not convex for $m<1$, and the two optimization problems then become different.
+\textbf{KRR and $m$-RLSR: similar yet different.} One crucial isue regarding the interpretation of the $m$-RLSR is whether by rescaling the regularization parameter, $m$-RLSR gives the same solution as KRR.
+Indeed, when $m >1$, the objective function of the $m$-RLSR optimization problem \eqref{eq Start} is strictly convex, and then by Lagrangian duality it is equivalent to its unconstrained version.
+In this case, it is possible to find a value of the regularization parameter such that the solution of the $m$-RLSR corresponds to that of the KRR.
+However, this is not the case when $m \leq 1$.
+This is summarized in the following Lemma. \begin{lemma} $m$-RLSR and KRR optimization problem are equivalent in the following sense: $\forall \lambda >0,$ $m>1,$ $\Zs$ a training set, there exists $\lambda'>0$ such that $ \displaystyle f_{\Zs,m,\lambda}=f_{\Zs,2,\lambda'.}$ \end{lemma}

+\begin{proof} This results follows from the equivalence between Tikhonov and Ivanov regularization (see e.g. \cite{vasin1970relationship} and \cite[Chapter 5]{Rifkin02} and the fact that for $m>1$, \eqref{eq Start} is strictly convex. \end{proof} In other words, this lemma means that $m$-RLSR and KRR share the same regularization path: $ \left\lbrace f_{\Zs,m,\lambda} \mathrel{}\middle|\mathrel{} \lambda \in \R_+ \right \rbrace = \left\lbrace f_{\Zs,2,\lambda} \mathrel{}\middle|\mathrel{} \lambda \in \R_+ \right \rbrace$.
+However, this equivalence between optimization problems does not mean that the underlying learning algorithms are the same.
+Indeed, stochastic behavior and learning properties of those algorithms such as stability may greatly differ.
+In Section~4, we will study the stability of $m$-RLSR.
+Additionally, \cite{Steinwart09} have studied the generalization properties of $m$-RLSR and have shown that under some assumptions it achieves the same learning rate than KRR, but they observed that the regularization exponent may have an impact on the optimal choice of the regularization parameter.